IBMStreams/streamsx.documentation/docs/drafts/java-op-dev-guide.markdown

 * **void shutdown()** - This is where connections are closed and resources related to any external system or data store are released.
 This method is invoked when a job is cancelled or an operator is stopped.

+<div class="alert alert-success" role="alert"><b>Thread Safety:</b> Aside from the initialize(...) method, all other methods from the Operator interface can be called concurrently from multiple threads.
+For the operator to work correctly, you must ensure that these methods implemented in a thread-safe manner.</div>

 ##**Creating Your First Java Operator**